 Creating an SSH key

 The default way for secure Git operation on OpenVT is the SSH protocol.
 Therefore, before you can start creating local clones of OpenVT repositories, you have to create your own SSH key and deposit it on the platform.
+It is possible to use most of the git functionalities also via SSL: if you would like to use this method, you can skip the following steps.

 Before generating and depositing an SSH key, make sure your git configuration is correct (see above).
 A key generated with a wrong configuration will not work.